 The Group is principally engaged in the property development in the PRC.
 Management reviews the operating results of the business as one segment to make decisions about resources to be allocated.
-Therefore, the Executive Directors regard that there is only one segment which is used to make strategic decisions.
-Revenue and profit after income tax are the measures reported to the Executive Directors for the purpose of resources allocation and performance assessment.
+Therefore, the executive directors regard that there is only one segment which is used to make strategic decisions.
+Revenue and profit after income tax are the measures reported to the executive directors for the purpose of resources allocation and performance assessment.

 The major operating entities of the Group are domiciled in the PRC.
-All of the Group's revenue are derived in the PRC for the six months ended 30 June 2018 (six months ended 30 June 2017: same).
+All of the Group's revenue are derived in the PRC for the year ended 31 December 2018 (2017: same).

-As at 30 June 2018, all of non-current assets of the Group were located in the PRC (31 December 2017: same).

-There was no revenue derived from a single external customer accounting for 10% or more of the Group's revenue for the six months ended 30 June 2018 (six months ended 30 June 2017: same).
+- (a) As at 31 December 2018, the total assets, other than financial assets at fair value through profit or loss of the Group were located in the PRC (2017: same). - (b) There was no revenue derived from a single external customer accounting for 10% or more of the Group's revenue for the year ended 31 December 2018 (2017: same).